ibm-cloud-architecture/refarch-jee-customerorder/end-to-end-tutorial-1.md

 ### Step 6: Perform WebSphere configuration

-1. You will need to add a new firewall rule to the WebSphere instance to communicate with the remote LDAP server.
-While **ssh**'ed into the WebSphere instance, run the following commands to allow traffic between WAS and LDAP via our Secure Gateway connection.
+1. You will need to add a new firewall rule to the WebSphere instance to communicate with both the DB2 service and the remote LDAP server.
+While **ssh**'ed into the WebSphere instance, run the following commands to allow traffic between WAS, DB2, and LDAP via our Secure Gateway connection.

-`sudo iptables -I INPUT -p tcp -s 169.54.229.5 -j ACCEPT`
-`sudo iptables -I OUTPUT -p tcp -d  169.54.229.5 -j ACCEPT`
-`sudo  /sbin/service iptables save`
+`cd /opt/IBM/WebSphere/AppServer/virtual/bin`
+`sudo ./openFirewallPorts.sh -ports 50000:tcp,17830:tcp -persist true`

 2. Log into the Admin Console via the adddress accessible from your service instance page.